TryGhost/docs/content/concepts/governance.md

 Ghost is stewarded by an independent non-profit organisation called the Ghost Foundation, which is fully remote company

-## Community Guidelines

-All participation in the Ghost community is subject to our incredibly straightforward [code of conduct](http://ghost.org/conduct) and wider [community guidelines](https://forum.ghost.org/t/faq-guidelines/5).

-We've been doing this since 2012, and have absolutely zero tolerance or patience remaining for people who are rude, spammy, entitled or egotistical.
-We welcome everyone who is friendly and participates constructively, and we outright ban anyone who is behaving in a poisonous manner.

 ## Core Team

 In addition to [full time product team](https://ghost.org/about/) working for Ghost Foundation, there are a number of community members who have contributed to the project for a lengthy period of time and are considered part of the core team.
 They are: